spookyahell/AprilFoolsIsLong/README.md

 ## LICENSE
-I am not licensing this thing under anything and I am also not claiming any copyright Well okay, that'll be the license:
+I am not licensing this thing under anything and I am also not claiming any copyright.
+Well okay, that'll be the license:
-Free to reuse in any way however you please under any license you wish.
+Free to do anything in any way however you please under any license you wish.